-Ehren growled.
-He punts the light aside.
+Ehren growls and kicks the light with his foot.
 “It was her, wasn’t it?”

 “But—But Ehren, I—”

-Ehren swept a gentle hand across Elodie’s wispy black hair and kissed her vulnerable, warm forehead.
-Her lavender-blue eyes look at him, glowing.
-She warmed his soul.
+Ehren sweeps a gentle hand across Elodie’s wispy brown hair, kissing her warm forehead.
+Her lavender eyes focus on him, bright and glowing.

-“You went too far this time,” Ehren whispered into the night.
+“You went too far this time,” Ehren whispers into the night.
 “Show yourself, Victoria.”

 “How did you know?”
-Victoria said quietly, still unseen.
-“I just came back for her blanket…”
+She hisses, still unseen.
+“I returned for her blanket…”

-Ehren cringes and swats at the back of his neck something licked it with cold ooze.
-“Whenever her eyes glow, it’s because you’re around,” he paused, wiping his neck.
-He struggled to find her in the darkness.
-“That’s the third nanny I’ve lost; I liked her…” he frowns, gazing out the nursery window.
-Heike’s truck wasn’t there.
+“Whenever Elodie’s eyes glow, it’s because you’re around,” he pauses, wiping ooze from his neck.
+He struggles to see Victoria in the darkness.
+“That’s the third nanny I’ve lost.
+I liked her…” he frowns, peeking out the nursery window.
+Heike’s truck is gone.
 “Where did you take Elodie?”

 “Here and there.
 She misses me.
-I just want to spend time with her.
+I only wish to spend time with her.
 She needs a mother.
-You can’t deny me of that, not after I kissed her.
+You can’t deny me that, not after I kissed her.
 Besides, without Elodie, you’ll have more time for toys.”

-“You’re incapable of being a mother, you know it.
+“You’re incapable of being a mother, you know this.
 And Heike isn’t a toy, you don’t know her.”

 “I know you.
-And you wouldn’t have been as successful if I hadn’t taken you years ago.
+If I hadn’t chosen you years ago, you wouldn’t have been as successful in life as you are now.
 I made you a man.
 And I made myself a mother.
 Well, I thought I did.
 You took that from me.”

-“I didn’t take her.
+“I didn’t take Elodie.
 You left her here minutes after she was born!
 You abandoned her!
-You can’t kiss her now to claim her like some hat in a lost and found.”
+You can’t claim her like some hat in a lost and found.”

-Two icy hands wrap around Ehren’s waist from behind.
-They dive southbound.
+Icy hands wrap around Ehren’s waist from behind, diving southbound.
 He yanks himself away.

 “You wanted me then.
-You want me now,” Victoria said.
+You want me now,” Victoria says.

 “Liesss…” A juicy, forked tongue flicks his ear.
 “I’m more to you than that, Ehren Nightbell.”